sahithyandev/sahithyandev/README.md

 # Hi 👋

 I am Sahithyan, a 20-year-old web developer from Jaffna, Sri Lanka.
+Studying Engineering @ University of Moratuwa.

 Most of my projects are made with React and TypeScript.
 Although I love working in a familiar environment, I would love to try out new technologies and want to continue learning and improving my skills.